Collin-Campbell/games/README.md

 # A collection of simple python games!
+- clone the repo
+- open terminal
+- navigate to the directory where the games are located
-- run the .py file of the game you want to play!
+- run the .py file of the game you want to play
 - Note: capitalization of inputs does not matter

 To play on Google Colab, run these 3 commands: